radovluk/Smart-Contract-Exercise/03-ERC20-CTUToken/task/task-code/README.md

 In this exercise, you'll create your own ERC-20 token contract following the specified standard, and then attempt to hack it.
 For more information about tokens, check out this animated video: [What Are NFTs and How Can They Be Used in Decentralized Finance?](https://www.youtube.com/watch?v=Xdkkux6OxfM) You'll also work with your own NFTs in future exercises.

-## Project Setup
+### Project Setup

-You have two options for working with this exercise.
-Using docker container or local installation.
+You have two options for working with this exercise: using Docker container or local installation.
 Choose the one that best fits your preferences.

 ### Using Docker with VS Code